Our head office

 Included:

-• 5 nights in 3 to 4-star hotels in Beirut & Byblos
+• 5 nights in 3 to 4-star hotels in Beirut and Byblos

-• 1 night in monastery accommodation in Qadisha Valley
+• 1 night in a monastery accommodation in Qadisha Valley

-• All transport and transfers in AC vehicles
+• All transport and transfers in air-conditioned vehicles

-• All sightseeing tours as detailed in the itinerary
+• All sightseeing tours as outlined in the itinerary

-• Meals as indicated in the itinerary (7 breakfasts, 1 lunch)
+• Meals as specified in the itinerary (7 breakfasts, 1 lunch)

 Excluded: